 Crumpton Cycles

 Located in Austin, Colorado, United States, the brand was founded in 2004.
 They build custom carbon fiber frames.
-The founder, Nick Crumpton still personally designs, builds and finishes each frame in his Austin studio.
+The founder, Nick Crumpton still personally designs, builds, and finishes each frame in his Austin studio.

 “Crumpton Cycles fit philosophies and ride characteristics are based in combining performance and comfort for its riders.
-We design our frames based on rider contact points that in the end, result in a superior ride quality with well-rounded attributes for all types of road riding.
+We design our frames based on rider contact points that in the end, result in superior ride quality with well-rounded attributes for all types of road riding.
 This is key to the overall performance of our bicycles.”

 Cryptic Cycles

 The company is located in Mission Viejo, California, United States.
-It is an award-winning company: with their road-bike model CC I, they won North American Handmade Bicycle Show 2016 “the best new builder” award.
+It is an award-winning company: with their road-bike model CC I, they won the North American Handmade Bicycle Show 2016 “the best new builder” award.

 “We design and create unique frames with an unlimited amount of customization.
 Every aspect of our frames can be controlled to provide each rider with something to fit their needs.
-Classic craftsmanship and hand built meet cutting edge technology and the best materials that money can buy.
-We have a zero compromise attitude and believe we offer one of the finest custom carbon bicycles available today.”
+Classic craftsmanship and hand-built meet cutting-edge technology and the best materials that money can buy.
+We have a zero-compromise attitude and believe we offer one of the finest custom carbon bicycles available today.”

 Cucchietti